cademia/cchiu-da-palora/README.md

 ### immediate agenda

-* create an administrator tool that converts _Aiutami!_ data into Perl hashes
 * make sure that the 1000 most common words are in _Cchiù dâ Palora_
 * convert Eryk's CSS into Cademia's CSS